ItzLoghotXD/GameMenu/README.md

 2. **Add the plugin to your server**:
     - Place the downloaded JAR file into the `plugins` directory of your Minecraft server.<br>
-[Note - This plugin will not work on any spigot server.]
+      [Note - This plugin will work on both spigot and paper server (may work on other also)]

 3. **Start the server**: Simply Start your Minecraft server to load the plugin.